 - This is stored in the has_backup_checksum column of msdb..backupset

-- During the process of restoring the backup if the checkums are present on the media then by default both of the RESTORE and RESTORE VERIFYONLY statements, which we mentioned before will check make the verification on the checksum and page checksums.
+- During the process of restoring the backup if the checksums are present on the media then by default both of the RESTORE and RESTORE VERIFYONLY statements, which we mentioned before will check to make the verification on the checksum and page checksums.

-- In case there is no backup checksu, the operation of restoring will continue without further verifications.
+- In case there is no backup checksum, the operation of restoring will continue without further verifications.

 What happens during an error

 If media errors during backup or restore operations occur, then by default, after encountering such a checksum error, the RESTORE VERIFYIONLY operation will continue.

 Although, you have the possibility of controlling what happens in case of such an error, if the process continues to give the best possible outcome or if it should stop.

 If you choose to continue the operation after an error is encountered, the next steps will occur: